 I love making mud pies for dinner parties because they’re super easy and fun.
 They present beautifully and everyone loves them.
 Everyone!
 Oh, and you can make them well in advance.

 Here’s the deal, I like to make a bunch of different things when we have people over, so some of them have to be kept simple.
-My Frozen Chocolate Peppermint Pie is indeed simple to put together.
+My Peppermint Ice Cream Mud Pie is indeed simple to put together.
 It’s essentially three layers of ice-cream and an Oreo cookie crust.

 And as simple as it is to make, it tastes complex and amazing!